-Five elements (fluoride, uranium, cadmium, phosphorus and chloride) and seven reagents were estimated to have concentrations in the TSF water exceeding the ambient water quality criteria.
-These pollutants were included in screening level calculations and compared to Greenlandic (or Canadian) water quality criteria.
+Four elements (fluoride, cadmium, phosphorus and chloride) and seven reagents are estimated to have concentrations in the TSF water exceeding the ambient water quality criteria.
+These were included in screening level calculations and compared to baseline concentrations and Potential No Effect Concentrations PNEC (for the reagents only).